Continuum theory of electrostatic-elastic coupling interactions in colloidal crystals: Minimal coupling model: mean-field theory

-The electrostatic free energy of the Coulomb fluid is furthermore assumed to coincide with the standard Poisson-Boltzmann (PB) free energy \cite{Mar21}, while the elastic energy of the colloidal lattice is of a standard Hookeian form, allowing a further simplification if one assumes that the elastic medium is isotropic \cite{Sutton}.
+The electrostatic free energy of the Coulomb fluid is furthermore assumed to coincide with the standard { PB} free energy \cite{Mar21}, while the elastic energy of the colloidal lattice is of a standard Hookeian form, allowing a further simplification if one assumes that the elastic medium is isotropic \cite{Sutton}.
 The elastic constants can be expressed as lattice sums of the interaction potential between colloid macroions in an undistorted lattice \cite{lechner2009point}, which is furthermore assumed to be three dimensional \cite{QIanXie1994}.
-Finally, the electrostatic-elastic coupling term embodies the effect that the interstitial charges have on the dilation (or contraction) of the background colloidal lattice.
-It features in two different contexts: the first is the coupling between the Coulomb fluid charge density and the elastic displacement, the second one is the coupling between the test charge particles and the neighboring background colloidal lattice.
+Finally, the { electrostatic-elastic} coupling term embodies the effect that the interstitial charges have on the dilation (or contraction) of the background colloidal lattice.
+It features in two different contexts: the first is the coupling between the Coulomb fluid charge density and the elastic displacement, the second one is the coupling between the test charge particles and the neighboring background colloidal lattice. { The two characteristics both have been included in our recent letters \cite{wu2024electrostatic}}.

-The electrostatic free energy is based on the mean-field PB description and is composed of an electrostatic energy and ideal gas entropy of the mobile ions.
-It can be written in different equivalent forms either in the form of a density functional theory~\cite{Lowen1993} or a field theory~\cite{maggs2016general}.
+{ The electrostatic free energy is based on the mean-field PB description and is composed of an electrostatic energy and an ideal gas entropy of the mobile ions.} It can be written in different equivalent forms either in the form of a density functional theory~\cite{Lowen1993} or a field theory~\cite{maggs2016general}.
 We choose here a hybrid description of the form~\cite{Mar21}

-where $\varepsilon$ is proportional to the dielectric permittivity, $e_0$ is the elementary charge, $n_{\pm}$ are the densities of the diffusing mobile ions, $\mu_{\pm} = \mu_0$ are their chemical potentials which are identical since the mobile components are electroneutral in the bulk, $\phi$ is the mean electrostatic potential, while $\rho_e$ here and below corresponds to the source term pertaining to the point-like test charge source at the origin, with the density $\rho_e = \delta({\bf x})$. {Just as in the case of the (linearized) PB theory the test charge will allow us to calculate the electrostatic potential and the charge-charge interaction.} The minimization of this free energy yields the PB equation and the chemical potentials are expressed by the concentrations of the ions in the bulk.
+where $\varepsilon$ is proportional to the dielectric permittivity, $e_0$ is the elementary charge, $n_{\pm}$ are the densities of the diffusing mobile ions, $\mu_{\pm} = \mu_0$ are their chemical potentials which are identical since the mobile components are electroneutral in the bulk, $\phi$ is the mean electrostatic potential, while $\rho_e$ here and below corresponds to the source term pertaining to the point-like test charge source at the origin, with the density $\rho_e = \delta({{\bm x}})$. {Just as in the case of the (linearized) PB theory the test charge will allow us to calculate the electrostatic potential and the charge-charge interaction.} The minimization of this free energy yields the PB equation and the chemical potentials are expressed by the concentrations of the ions in the bulk.

 For the elastic part we first of all rewrite the standard Hookeian elastic free energy for an isotropic elastic medium that is usually written in the form \cite{Sutton}